Deskbot/Clippy-Music/README.md

 * max time in queue
 * has picture upload
 * attempts to prevent the same thing being uploaded twice in a given time range
+* users can choose and change their nickname

 Other Features
 --------------